Professor X: Fictional character biography

 Charles Francis Xavier was born in New York City to the wealthy Dr. Brian Xavier, a well-respected nuclear scientist, and Sharon Xavier.
-The family lives in a very grand mansion estate in Westchester County because of the riches his father's nuclear research has brought them.
-He later grows up to attend Pembroke College at the University of Oxford, where he earns a Professorship in Genetics and other science fields, and goes on to live first in Oxford and then London for a number of years.
-Crucially, as he enters late adolescence, Xavier inherits the mansion-house he was raised in, enabling him not only to continue to live in it, but also to turn it in to Xavier's School for Gifted Youngsters, which he begins together with the first of the X-Men.
+The family lives in a grand mansion estate in Westchester County because of the wealth his father's nuclear research has brought.
+Crucially, as he enters late adolescence, Xavier inherits the mansion he was raised in, enabling him to turn it in to Xavier's School for Gifted Youngsters, which he begins together with the first of the X-Men.

-Brian, his father, dies in an accident when Xavier is still very young, and Brian's science partner Kurt Marko comforts and then marries the grieving Sharon.
+Brian, his father, dies in an accident when Xavier is very young, and Brian's science partner Kurt Marko comforts and marries the grieving Sharon.
 When Xavier's telepathic mutant powers emerge, he discovers Marko cares only about his mother's money.

-After the wedding, Kurt moves in with the Xaviers, bringing with him his son Cain.
-Kurt quickly grows neglectful of Sharon, driving her to alcoholism, and abuses both Charles and Cain.
+Kurt moves in with the Xaviers, with his son Cain.
+Kurt becomes neglectful of Sharon, driving her to alcoholism, and abuses Charles and Cain.
 Cain takes out his frustrations and insecurities on his stepbrother.
-Charles uses his telepathic powers to read Cain's mind and explore the extent of his psychological damage, which only leads to Cain becoming more aggressive toward him and the young Xavier feeling Cain's pain firsthand.

-Sharon dies soon after, and a fight erupts between Cain and Charles that causes some of Kurt's lab equipment to explode.
-Mortally wounded, Kurt drags the two children out before dying, and admits he was partly responsible for Brian's death.
+Charles' telepathic powers sense Cain's mind and psychological damage, which only leads to Cain becoming more aggressive and the young Xavier feeling Cain's pain firsthand.
+Sharon dies, and a fight erupts between Cain and Charles that causes some of Kurt's lab equipment to explode.
+Mortally wounded, Kurt drags the children out before dying, and admits he was partly responsible for Brian's death.

 With help from his superhuman powers and natural genius, Xavier becomes an excellent student and athlete, though he gives up the latter, believing his powers give him an unfair advantage.
-Due to his powers, by the time he graduates from high school, Charles loses all of his hair.
-He graduates with honors at the age of 16 from Bard College.
+Due to his powers, by the time he graduates from high school, Charles loses all his hair.
+He enters Bard College aged 16 and graduates with his bachelor's degree in biology in only two years.
 In graduate studies, he receives Ph.D.s in Genetics, Biophysics, Psychology, and Anthropology with a two-year residence at Pembroke College, University of Oxford.
-He also receives an M.D. in Psychiatry while spending several years in London.
-He is later appointed Adjunct Professor at Columbia University.
-Origins of Marvel Comics: X-Men #1 (2010) presents a different version of events, suggesting a scholarship to the University of Oxford rescued him from his abusive home, after which he "never looked back", suggesting he began his academic career as a very young man at Oxford.
-His stepbrother is resentful of him.
+He receives an M.D. in Psychiatry while spending several years in London.
+He is appointed adjunct professor at Columbia University.
+Origins of Marvel Comics: X-Men #1 (2010) presents a different version of events, suggesting a scholarship to Oxford rescued him from his abusive home, after which he "never looked back", suggesting he began his academic career as a very young man at Oxford.